 the recipes are also markedly different pertaining to the different regions. the north indian food is different than the south indian food. then there is the rajasthani, gujarati, maharashtrian, goan food – which forms the western belt and the central belt – the bihari, agarwal, awadhi and lucknowi cuisine which is again very different. in between there are parsi, east indian, sindhi and iranian flavors too. not to forget the north eastern states as well as kashmiri cuisine. so welcome to the land of indian food.

-about photography: the styling and photographs are all done by me. till the mid of october 2011 i was using my nikon camera for taking the food photographs. i brought my first dslr camera – canon eos rebel t3i in october 2011. i use EF-S18-55mm f/3.5-5.6 lens & f 50mm f/1.8 canon lens for all my food photographs. by now i have learnt the basics of food photography. i don’t say i am a pro but i do a decent job. i am not a professional food stylist and this part does get reflected in my photos. hence some of my food photos are weirdly or “differently” styled than what is generally the norm or what you see in the web or magazines. thats the creative side in me.
+about photography: the styling and photographs are all done by dassana. till the mid of october 2011 we were using nikon camera for taking the food photographs. we use canon eos rebel t3i in october 2011 with EF-S18-55mm f/3.5-5.6 lens & f 50mm f/1.8 canon lens for all our food photographs. dassana is not a professional food stylist and this part does get reflected in her photos. hence some of her food photos are weirdly or “differently” styled than what is generally the norm or what you see in the web or food magazines.

-initially when i started the blog, i used to take the pictures from my mobile phone. already, i have updated some of my older posts with new pictures and i keep on updating the older mobile photos with the new camera pictures. so the updation of pictures on previous posts is an ongoing process on this blog.
+initially when we started the blog, the pictures were taken from a mobile phone. already, we have updated some of the older posts with new pictures and we keep on updating the older mobile photos with the new camera pictures. so the upgradation of pictures on previous posts is an ongoing process on this blog.

-comment policy: you can share your experience related to a recipe or give your suggestions or feedback. i reply to most of the comments or queries i get on the blog. if you leave a spam, rude or offensive comment, they are automatically deleted. the comment system has been enabled this way.
+comment policy: you can share your experience related to a recipe or give your suggestions or feedback. we reply to most of the comments or queries we get on the blog. if you leave a spam, rude or offensive comment, they are automatically deleted. the comment system has been enabled this way.

 food bloggers, please don’t add events and promotional links in your comments.

-advertising & revenue: my blog is monetized for ads. so your views and the clicks help me earn some money which eventually help me in running this blog in terms of server costs (which is very expensive) and the cost of other programs/softwares. the blog receives 2,006,469 pageviews and 821,048 unique visitors per month (as on Sep 2013). to keep such a high load of traffic going, i pay for expensive servers and programs. other reason being i have a lot of pics hosted on my site and they take up considerable bandwith. also not to forget all the hard work that goes in selection of ingredients, recipe testing, developing, photographing and writing the content.
+advertising & revenue: our blog is monetized for ads. so your views and the clicks helps us earn some money, which eventually help us in running this blog in terms of server costs (which is very expensive) and the cost of other programs/software. the blog receives 2,006,469 pageviews and 821,048 unique visitors per month (as on Sep 2013). to keep such a high load of traffic going, we pay for expensive servers and programs. other reason being we have a lot of pics hosted on the servers and they take up considerable bandwith. also not to forget all the hard work that goes in selection of ingredients, recipe testing, developing, photographing and writing the content.

-promotions: please do not send me any promotional or marketing emails for your product. i don’t do any product promotion or advertising.
+promotions: please do not send us any promotional or marketing emails for your product. we don’t do any product promotion or advertising.

-copyright: all the content and images on my blog are copyright protected. please do not hotlink to my images or content. also please do not republish my content or use my pics. in case you want to use my images, then write to me at the email address mentioned below.
+copyright: all the content and images on our blog are copyright protected. please do not hotlink to the images or content. also please do not republish our content or use our pics. in case you want to use our images, then write to us at the email address mentioned below.

-You can contact me by writing to me at vegrecipesofindiaATgmailDOTcom
+You can contact us by writing to us at vegrecipesofindiaATgmailDOTcom.